citizenfx/fivem-docs/content/docs/developers/sandbox.md

 ### ConVar Permissions

-To restrict ConVar access to specific resources, use the `add_convar_permission` configuration:
+To restrict ConVar access to specific resources, use the `add_convar_permission` configuration in the `server.cfg` file:

 ```lua
 -- Restrict reading of a ConVar to specific resources